faymanns/cookiecutter-serverkit/README.md

 - **project_name**: The name of the algorithm or project (e.g. StarDist)
 - **project_url**: A URL to the original project homepage
-- **project_slug**: A lowercase, URL-friendly name for your project
+- **project_slug**: A lowercase, URL-friendly name for your project (e.g. stardist)
-- **author**: The author to credit for the algorithm server project development
+- **author**: The author of the algorithm server
 - **python_version**: The Python version to use

-Running the cookiecutter will generate the following file structure for your algorithm server project:
+Running the cookiecutter will generate the following file structure for your algorithm server:

 ```
 serverkit-project-slug